LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ## A LiveEngage account’s Facebook messages are no longer being routed to LiveEngage.

 ### Cause:

-### If the following conditions are met then there could be a bug with Facebook.
+If the following conditions are met then there could be a bug with Facebook.

-#### Conditions:
+Conditions:

-* If Facebook messages were coming into the account previously but are no longer being routed to LiveEngage and the account has not made any changes to their configuration.
+* If Facebook messages were coming into the account previously but are no longer being routed to LiveEngage.
+* The account has not made any changes to their configuration.
 * LivePerson Support verified that the account’s messaging gateway configuration and page tokens are valid.
 * Support is able to log into the account with the messaging gateway user.

-#### Cause:

-Possible Facebook bug.

-#### Solution:
+### Solution:

 * LivePerson Support unsubscribed and resubscribed the account’s mobile application to the Liveperson Facebook connector and routing began working again immediately.
 * LivePerson reported this to Facebook.